(See also Overview of Diving Injuries.)

-Symptoms include tingling, focal seizures (such as facial, lip, or one-sided limb twitching), vertigo, nausea and vomiting, and constricted vision.
+Symptoms include tingling, focal seizures (such as facial, lip, or one-sided limb twitching), vertigo, nausea and vomiting, and constricted (tunnel) vision.
 About 10% of people have seizures or fainting, which typically results in drowning.

 Symptoms resemble those of alcohol intoxication.
 People show very poor judgment and become disoriented and often euphoric.
 They may fail to surface on time or even swim deeper, thinking they are going to the surface.
 This effect becomes noticeable at 100 feet (about 30 meters) in some divers breathing compressed air and is usually incapacitating at 300 feet (about 90 meters).

 This maneuver allows them to hold their breath and swim under water longer because their carbon dioxide levels are low.
-However, this maneuver is also hazardous because divers can run out of oxygen and lose consciousness before the carbon dioxide reaches a level high enough to signal the need to return to the surface and breathe.
-This sequence of events is probably responsible for many unexplained drownings among spearfishing competitors and others who hold their breath while diving.
+However, this maneuver (called dangerous underwater breath-holding) is also hazardous, because divers can run out of oxygen and lose consciousness (called breath-hold blackout or hypoxic blackout) before the carbon dioxide reaches a level high enough to signal the need to return to the surface and breathe.
+This sequence of events is probably responsible for many unexplained drownings among spearfishing competitors and others who hold their breath while diving or swimming underwater.

 High carbon dioxide levels can also lead to blackouts, increase the likelihood of seizures due to oxygen toxicity, and worsen the severity of nitrogen narcosis.
 Divers who frequently have headaches after diving or who pride themselves on using air at a low rate may be retaining carbon dioxide.

 Carbon dioxide usually gradually decreases as a diver ascends.
 People who develop symptoms during a dive should return gradually to the surface.
 People who routinely have headaches after diving may need to modify their diving technique.